RifatWaheed/Get-Recipe/README.md

 ## Description:
-    webApp for food recipe using React,Context API,CSS and fetched data from Meals DB.
+    webApp for food recipe using React,Context API,CSS and fetched data from The Meal DB.